Margaret Scott (dancer): Personal life

 Scott met Derek Denton, a doctor at the Royal Melbourne Hospital, in 1947, when she and her friend Sally Gilmour went there to deliver flowers received after the triumphant opening night of Ballet Rambert.
 They married in 1953 and had two sons.
 Denton founded the Florey Institute of Neuroscience and Mental Health.
 After their marriage, he continued to publish his research into the nature of consciousness in animals, and she remained actively engaged in the dance world.
 Late in life, she established the Dame Margaret Scott Fund for Choreography, which assisted the creation of Alexei Ratmansky's surrealistic Cinderella, an outstanding success that played to sold-out houses in Sydney, Melbourne, and Adelaide in 2013 and 2014.
 She also had significant input into the choreographic initiatives of the Australian Institute of Classical Dance.
 She is the subject of a biography by Michelle Potter, Dame Maggie Scott: A Life in Dance (2014).

 Scott died, aged 96, in Melbourne on 24 February 2019.

 Honours and awards

 Scott was appointed an Officer of the Order of the British Empire (OBE) in 1976, Dame Commander (DBE) in 1981, and Companion of the Order of Australia (AC) in 2005.

 She was the recipient of many other honours and awards, including an honorary Doctor of Laws degree from the University of Melbourne in 1989 and an award for lifetime achievement at the Australian Dance Awards in 1998.

 Over the years, Scott had been a part-time student of teaching methods at the Royal Melbourne Institute of Technology (RMIT), where she eventually gained a graduate diploma in visual and performing arts in 2000.

-She was granted an honorary degree of Doctor of Education from her alma mater in 2001.
+She was granted an honorary degree of Doctor of Education from her alma mater in 2001 and was inducted onto the Victorian Honour Roll of Women in the same year.